certbot/certbot/tools/docker/README.md

 High-level behavior
 -------------------

-Running `./build.sh <TAG> all` causes the Docker images to be built for all supported architectures, where `<TAG>` is the base of the tag that should be given to the generated images.
-The tag should either be `nightly` or a git version tag like `v2.2.0`.
-For version tags above `v2.0.0`, additional tags for `latest` are also generated.
-The generated images are stored in a local cache backed by the local filesystem.
+Running `./build.sh all` causes the Docker images to be built for all supported architectures.
+The generated images are stored in a docker cache backed by the local filesystem.

-Running `./test.sh <TAG> all` either loads images from the filesystem cache or generates said images on demand, loads them into the local docker cache, and runs a test command to validate the image contents.
+Running `./test.sh all` either loads images from the filesystem cache or generates said images on demand, and runs a test command to validate the image contents.

 Running `./deploy.sh <TAG> all` will push the previously generated images to Docker Hub.
-The per-architecture images are accessible through the corresponding multi-arch manifest by using the `docker pull --platform
-<platform spec> <IMAGE>:<TAG>` command.
+The <TAG> argument is an identifier applied to all docker images and manifests. it may be something like `nightly` or `v2.3.2`.
+If the tag is a version stamp greater than v2.0.0, then a `latest` tag will also be generated and pushed to the docker hub repo.
+The per-architecture images are accessible through the corresponding multi-arch manifest by using the `docker pull --platform <platform spec> <IMAGE>:<TAG>` command.

 Configuration
 -------------